Skip to Main Content

 So, why are we talking about AI literacy?

 In the last couple of years, there have been significant advancements in AI that have impacted the daily lives of students.
 In particular, the release of tools that fall under the category of generative AI.
-Generative AI refers to a specific class of AI tools that are able create new content.
-Here is a good definition:
+Generative AI refers to a specific class of AI tools that are able to create new content and include tools like ChatGPT, CoPilot, Gemini, Claude, Midjourney, just to name a few.
+With such powerful new technology at our fingertips, it's no surprise that generative AI continues to transform how we find, use, and create information—in other words, our information literacy habits and abilities.

 What is a Large Language Model?

-Generative AI chatbots, like ChatGPT, are powered by Large Language Models (LLMs) that use vast amounts of text data to understand and generate human-like responses.
-These advanced AI models enable chatbots to carry on coherent and contextually relevant conversations.
+LLMs have been exposed--in a process called training--to vast amounts of textual data in order to understand and generate human-like responses.
+These advanced language models enable chatbots to carry on coherent and contextually relevant conversations.

-LLMs are built using deep learning techniques, trained on diverse text--or language--datasets to excel in various language tasks.
-The data is processed through a neural network, or more specifically, a "transformer" architecture (note, the "T" in GPT stands for "transformer").
-Here's a good and simple explanation of how it works:
+LLMs are built using deep learning techniques and trained on enormous textual datasets so that they can excel in various language processing and understanding tasks.
+The data is processed through a neural network, specifically, a "transformer" architecture (note, the "T" in GPT stands for "transformer").
+Here's a reasonably simple explanation of how it works:

 Specifically, a transformer can read vast amounts of text, spot patterns in how words and phrases relate to each other, and then make predictions about what words should come next.
 You may have heard LLMs being compared to supercharged autocorrect engines, and that's actually not too far off the mark: ChatGPT and Bard don't really “know” anything, but they are very good at figuring out which word follows another, which starts to look like real thought and creativity when it gets to an advanced enough stage.